 From the start Oikocredit’s goal was to promote social justice by providing credit to productive enterprises run by disadvantaged people.

 Our investors and partners are our biggest asset

 Many individual church members around Europe believed in the concept of social investment and launched support associations.
 The idea of lending to organisations which helped disadvantaged people gradually gained support among institutional and individual investors, and in 1978 EDCS invested in its first projects: one in India, and one in Ecuador.
-Oikocredit still operates in both countries today, and the support associations continue to mobilise the largest portion of Oikocredit’s member capital.
+Oikocredit still operates in both countries today, and the local support associations continue to highlight Oikocredit’s mission and work and raise awareness of development-related topics.

 Over time, our partners have proven the viability of Oikocredit.
 Our ability to support their remarkable social impact remains our greatest asset.